stevebauman/location/README.md

 This returns an array of all the countries inside the config file.

+####Fallback drivers

+In the config file, you can specify as many fallback drivers as you wish.
+It's recommended to install the MaxMind database `.mmdb` file so your always retrieving some generic location information from the user.

+If an exception occurs trying to grab a driver (such as a 404 error if the providers API changes), it will automatically use the next driver in line.

 ##Drivers

 Available drivers at the moment are FreeGeoIp, GeoPlugin, MaxMind.
 Default selected driver is FreeGeoIp.